Lectures by senior environmental assessment specialists at SLU

 Symbolic image for lectures by senior environmental assessment specialists.
 Illustration

 On this page you find information about the popular science lectures by senior environmental assessment specialists at SLU, open for all.
-The latest event was held the 6th of December when Mattias Lundblad shared his knowledge about the work behind the climate reporting for land use and forests.
+During the most recent event in 2023, Mattias Lundblad shared his knowledge about the work behind the climate reporting for land use and forests (in Swedish).

 In the autumn of 2020, SLU´s vice-chancellor appointed our first senior environmental assessment specialists.